WISE-PaaS/simple-web-k8s/README.md

   192.168.64.12
   ```

 - Inside the browser, go to the following address using the IP that you just got.
 You also need to specify the port in the URL.
-For example, ``192.168.64.12:31515``.
+For example, ``{minikubeIP}:31515``.
 Then, you should see a gretting saying "How are you doing".

-- Back to the terminal, type the following command to stream the logs for the pod we just deployed.
+- Back to the terminal, type the following command to stream the real-time logs to the STDIO.
   ```
   $ kubectl logs -f pod/web-pod